SAP/project-portal-for-innersource/README.md

 ![Details](docs/details.png)

-The "+" button in the lower right will explain how to list new projects and how to create the InnerSource metadata file that contains additional information about the project.
+The "+" button in the lower right explains how to list new projects and how to create the InnerSource metadata file that contains additional information about the project.

 ## Requirements